mvr/cf/README.md

 CF
 ==

-This package provides an implementation of Gosper's algorithm for performing arithmetic on (possibly infinite) continued fractions.
-This allows us to do arbitrary precision real arithmetic without deciding in advance how much precision we need.
+This package implements Gosper's algorithm for arithmetic on (possibly infinite) continued fractions.
+This allows us to do arbitrary precision calculations without deciding in advance how much precision we need.

-The type `CF` currently has instances for the following typeclasses.
+The type `CF` has instances for the following typeclasses.
 * `Eq`
 * `Ord`
 * `Num`